Extreme Cold Grips Much Of The U.S.

 "In northeastern Montana, the wind chill readings dipped as low as minus 58 (-50 Celsius).
 And in Duluth, Minnesota, a city known for its bitter cold winters, the wind chill dipped to 36 below zero (-38 Celsius)."

-The cold weather has been cited in at least eight deaths within the last week, the AP reports.
+The cold weather has been cited in at least eight deaths within the past week, the AP reports.

-Two men were found in two locations in Milwaukee on Sunday, after apparently cold-related deaths; a homeless man's body was found on a porch in Charleston, W.V., and a man was found dead outside a church in Detroit, Reuters reports.
+Two men were found in two locations in Milwaukee on Sunday, after apparently cold-related deaths; a homeless man's body was found on a porch in Charleston, W.Va., and a man was found dead outside a church in Detroit, Reuters reports.

 Many Southern cities have opened emergency shelters and warming centers for the homeless.
 In some areas, police and volunteers have hit the streets to hand out blankets and other supplies.